 In Firestore, data is stored in documents, which are organized into collections.
 Each document contains a set of key-value pairs.
 Cloud Firestore is optimized for storing large collections of small documents.
 All documents must be stored in collections.
 Documents can contain subcollections and nested objects, both of which can include primitive fields like strings or complex objects like lists.
 Collections and documents are created implicitly in Cloud Firestore.
 Simply assign data to a document within a collection.
 If either the collection or document does not exist, Cloud Firestore creates it.

 Not applicable, as Firestore does not provide any way to enforce any kind of schema.

 Note: the reverse-engineering of documents is not currently available.
 It is being developed and will be released at a later time.

-For more information on Cosmos DB in general, please consult the website.
+For more information on Google cloud Firestore in general, please consult the website.